ZRChao/adaANCOM/README.md

 ```

-* Model selection, return the p-value for testing $$MN \subset DM \subset ZIDM$$, and the loglikelihood of this three models,
+* Model selection with two steps likelihood ratio test, return the p-value for testing $MN \subset DM \subset ZIDM$, and the loglikelihood of this three models,

 ```R
 LikRTest(X1)